-Florida senator Marco Rubio struck a familiar chord on Monday when, in a speech announcing his candidacy for the Republican Party’s presidential nomination, he argued that too many Americans were starting to question whether the “American Dream” is still within their reach.
+Florida senator Marco Rubio struck a chord on Monday when, in a speech announcing his candidacy for the Republican Party’s presidential nomination, he argued that too many Americans are starting to wonder if the “American Dream” is still within their reach.

 In a speech in Detroit in February, Rubio’s most formidable contender for the Republican nomination, former Florida governor Jeb Bush, similarly lamented, “Tens of millions of Americans no longer see a clear path to rise above their challenges.”

 Democrats see the same problem.

 In his annual State of the Union address last year, President Barack Obama acknowledged that “too many Americans are working more than ever just to get by, let alone get ahead.”
 His likely successor as party leader, former secretary of state Hillary Clinton, said in a video released on Sunday announcing her own candidacy for the presidency, “Americans have fought their way back from tough economic times but the deck is still stacked in favor of those at the top.”